Reduction of nitro compounds

 The reduction of nitro compounds are chemical reactions of wide interest in organic chemistry.
-The conversion can be effected by many reagents.
+The conversion can be affected by many reagents.
 The nitro group was one of the first functional groups to be reduced.
 Alkyl and aryl nitro compounds behave differently.
 Most useful is the reduction of aryl nitro compounds.

 Aromatic nitro compounds

 Reduction to anilines

 The reduction of nitroaromatics is conducted on an industrial scale.
 Many methods exist, such as: